momchilosavic/mailerlite/Readme.md

 * operator-sdk_linux_amd64

 ### Build and deploy operator
-For sake of simplicity, no deployment manager is used (helm) for kubernetes resources, and api token values are saved directly in repo
-</br> When code is ready, `operator/golang/src/Dockerfile` is used to build operator image: `docker build ./operator/golang/src -t email-operator:golang`
+</br> When code is ready, `operator/golang/src/Dockerfile` is used to build operator image: `docker build ./operator/golang/src -t email-operator:golang`.
 </br>For testing purpose, minikube and local image were used.
 Because of that, deployment definition in manifests/operator-deployment.yaml defines NeverPullPolicy and email-operator:golang image for cotainer image
-</br>Based on your environment `docker build` command and manifest must be adapted.
+</br>Based on your environment `docker build` command and helm values must be adapted.
-</br>When image is ready, deploy Kubernetes resources:
+</br>When image is ready, deploy Kubernetes resources: `helm upgrade --install email-operator .\helm\ --set "secrets[0].name=mail-token" --set "secrets[0].namespace=default" --set "secrets[0].token=<token value>" --debug`
-* crds
-* RBAC manifests
-* deployment
-</br>When everything is ready, use `manifests/example.yaml` to test the operator
+</br>When everything is ready, use `kubectl apply -f ./example` to test the operator

 # Project structure
-* manifests - CRDs definitions, deployment, service account and RBAC manifests including example manifest
+* helm
+* example
 * operator
   * golang
     * src